Zwelonke Sigcawu

-King Zwelonke kaXolilizwe (Mpendulo Calvin Sigcawu; 4 April 1968 – 14 November 2019) was a South African royal and King of the Xhosa people.
+King Zwelonke ka-Xolilizwe (Mpendulo Calvin Sigcawu; 4 April 1968 – 14 November 2019) was a South African royal and King of the Xhosa people.
 He became king on 1 January 2006.
 Zwelonke was born at Nqadu Great Palace in Willowvale in the Eastern Cape to Xolilizwe Mzikayise Sigcawu and Nozamile.

 King Zwelonke Sigcawu had been king of the AmaXhosa since the death of his father, King Xolilizwe Sigcawu, in 2005.

 Death and funeral

 On the evening of 11 November 2019, the king was rushed to hospital in Mthatha by ambulance.
 King Zwelonke died in the early hours of 14 November 2019 at the age of 51.
 No cause of death was provided.